Uckange: History

-The first traces of the Uckangeois date back to more than 6,000 years with the discovery in the 1960s of remains between Ébange and Uckange; located in a disputed area in the Middle Ages, the town of Uckange was sometimes seen as Luxembourg, over the centuries.

-It belonged to the former Duchy of Luxembourg, in the seigneury of Richemont-Rodemack.
+The first traces of the Uckangeois date back to more than 6,000 years with the discovery in the 1960s of remains between Ébange and Uckange; located in a disputed area in the Middle Ages, the town of Uckange belonged for centuries to the former Duchy of Luxembourg, in the seigneury of Richemont-Rodemack.
 The village was ceded to France in 1659 (Treaty of the Pyrenees).

 The town experienced its greatest expansion at the end of the 19th century, with the establishment of STUMM font factories.

 Today this factory, which produced cast iron, is closed since 1991, but a blast furnace, the U4, remains and is considered as a historical monument.

 This industrial heritage is the center of a vast cultural project since 2005.
 The first visits began in September–October 2007.

 Although relatively modest, the city has known great importance in the past.
 Indeed, it was located near the Roman road leading to Trier, on the banks of the Moselle, which has had a railway network since 1850.

 Uckange is also known by beer lovers because the compagny Ensel brewed beer from 1868 to 1940.

 The town is also known for its bakery specialty, the Wagotine, produced since 1961.